RogerNoel/node_hapiJoi_validation_test/README.md

 # node_hapiJoi_validation_test

-This is a simple test oh NPM @hapi/joi validation package.
+This is a simple test on NPM @hapi/joi validation package.